Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Dataset

+For each experiment, we provide representative frames: falling objects in \Fig{fig:falling_experiments}; bouncing, projectile motion, holonomic pendulum, and double pendulum in \Fig{fig:benchmark_examples}; rolling in \Fig{fig:rolling_visualized}; and sliding, collision, and spring in \Fig{fig:sliding_collision_spring}.

-For the falling ball experiment, we used a normal table tennis orange ball.
-A mechanic actuator \footnote{\textit{Motor Model: T825, Motor serial number: 00362129}} was used to hold the ball at a certain height (initial position) and as a release mechanism to control the moment the ball was let at a free fall, before making contact with the surface below.
+\paragraph{Falling} For the falling experiment, we started with a standard table tennis orange ball as the simplest object.
+A mechanical actuator \footnote{\textit{Motor Model: T825, Motor serial number: 00362129}} was used to hold the ball in place at a certain height (initial position) and as a release mechanism to control the moment the ball fell free, before making contact with the surface below.
 Different height levels from the surface were used as initial positions, resulting in trajectories with different lengths (smaller or larger).
+In addition to the ball, we conducted extra experiments using different everyday objects, namely a plastic whiteboard marker, an adhesive tape roll, and an apple.
+Unlike actuator controlled experiments, these objects were released directly from the hand of a person at varying initial heights.
+This setup introduced additional variability in the conditions and the orientation of the object.

 \paragraph{Bouncing ball} The bouncing ball experiment begins immediately after the falling ball makes impact with the surface.
 It focuses on observing the ball during its bounce, capturing its trajectory as it rebounds upwards after contact with the surface.